modswift/docs.mod-swift.org/content/http2.md

 Look for the last line and check whether it says `yes`.

 ## Install the Homebrew Apache w/ HTTP/2

+> UPDATE 2020-12-27: The Homebrew Apache doesn't seem to support the
+> `--with-http2` option anymore (nor the mpm-event one).

 Before you install mod_swift, we highly recommend that you install or reinstall the Homebrew Apache w/ HTTP/2 and the MPM event module: